codewdhruv/blog-codewdhruv/clj1abxl5000009jt17rwbsld.md

 * With multi-stage builds, we can give a specific name to a stage, halt the build at a particular stage, utilize an external image, or switch between different stages.

 I hope you found this article easy to understand.
-In the meantime, check out my [**other articles**](https://blog.codewdhruv.com/) on all kinds of programming-related topics like these:
+In the meantime, check out my [**other articles**](https://blog.codewdhruv.com/) on Docker and DevOps below:

 * [**Complete Guide on Docker for Beginners**](https://blog.codewdhruv.com/complete-guide-on-docker-for-beginners)